shantanoo-desai/blog/content/posts/technology/reproducibility_docker.md

 ### Dread of "It works on my machine, can't reproduce it"

-After a few back and forth with the maintainer and even trying out certain examples, it felt like I had messed up my Docker Enginer with some configuration.
+After a few back and forth with the maintainer and even trying out certain examples, it felt like I had messed up my Docker Engine with some configuration.
 It wasn't the case, since my configuration file was the least bit complicated and it was close to running an _out-of-the-box_ Docker Engine.

 It seemed like this was going to be one of those GitHub Issues that would be left open and gets lost in the